Children in the Gaza war: Malnutrition

 The Palestinian Red Crescent found parents were going without food in order to feed "their hungry children amidst food insecurity and shortage of available food".
 Doctors at the Kamal Adwan Hospital stated malnourished infants in the ICU had become the "new normal".
 One doctor at Kamal Adwan stated, "Babies reach critical and severe degrees of dehydration and acidemia disorders and ultimately death."
 In June 2024, the director of the Kamal Adwan Hospital stated more than 200 children were at risk due to malnutrition.
 A clinical nutritionist stated that due to contaminated water and a lack of food security, 90 percent of children were experiencing diarrhea, hepatitis, and other diseases.
 Mothers were so malnourished they were unable to produce breastmilk to feed their newborn babies.
 Children continued to die from malnutrition in August 2024.

 In October 2024, Save the Children reported that of the approximately 3000 under five-years-old children they had screened, about 20 percent had moderate acute malnutrition and four percent had severe acute malnutrition.

 From 2 March until 26 May 2025, Israel completely blocked all supplies from entering Gaza, making it the longest complete closure in the history of the blockade.
 Since 26 May 2025, the United States- and Israeli-backed Gaza Humanitarian Foundation has facilitated limited and largely ineffective aid distribution.
 In June 2025, UNICEF-supported clinics in Gaza reported a sharp rise in child malnutrition: 16,736 children were treated between January and May 2025, including 5,119 in May alone.
 This was nearly 50% more than in April and over double the February figure.
 Of these, 636 had severe acute malnutrition, the deadliest form, which has risen by about 146% since February.
 UNICEF warns that without large-scale aid deliveries, acute malnutrition could reach its highest level since the conflict began, despite wasting being virtually absent 20 months earlier.

 Hypothermia

 On 16 January 2024, doctors reported children weakened by starvation were dying from hypothermia.
-An Action Aid coordinator stated on 27 January 2024 that children without winter coats were suffering from the cold and rainfall of the winter months, with new commercial products prevented from being brought in.
+An ActionAid coordinator stated on 27 January 2024 that children without winter coats were suffering from the cold and rainfall of the winter months, with new commercial products prevented from being brought in.
 An Al Jazeera correspondent reported he had witnessed children sleeping in cold, mud-filled tents.
 One father stated in an interview on 2 February 2024, " It’s so freezing.
 Even my children can’t.
 One to two blankets aren’t enough at all.
 I have a newborn baby.
 I fear he will be ill every other day."
 Children in Rafah were dressed in remaining PPE equipment from the COVID-19 pandemic in order to keep warm.
-In Deir el-Balah, children burned books to keep warm.
+In Deir al-Balah, children burned books to keep warm.